sgaul/regionalreport/index.md

 --- .class #id

-## Gaps in education persist during school years
+## Education: Gaps in education persist during school years

 Suburban schools are among the best performing in the state at all grade levels.
 However, gaps between the eight 'Alliance districts' in the region are prominent during the K – 8 period.
 The level of pre-K experience varies greatly across districts.